Helpful Hints for Communicating With Parents

 - News about classroom pets, trips, celebrations

 - Frequency.
 How often you send home a newsletter depends upon your purpose.
 If you are suggesting supplemental activities, a weekly newsletter is probably your best bet.
 If you are trying to showcase student work and highlight achievements or contributions, a less frequent newsletter will suffice.
-A weekly update can be more informal, less cumbersome, and more timely.
-Also, many teachers report that parents find it easier to get in the habit of reading a weekly newsletter.
-However frequently you send a newsletter, try to send it on the same day each week or month so parents will learn to expect it and look for it.
-And don't forget to date it.
+Whichever timeframe you choose, try to send it on the same day each week or month so parents will learn to expect it and look for it.